jpdias/jpdias.github.io/_posts/2021-02-02-adventures-in-reverse-dlink.md

 - **PEF 4268T** SLIC-DC Subscriber Line Interface Circuit with Integrated DC/DC Converter.

-It also has what seems a UART port with already soldered pins, and a lot of unpopulated spots.
+It also has what seems a UART port with already soldered pins, a JTAG-like pinout, and a lot of unpopulated spots.
 This goes according to the idea that DLink produced a base PCB and then configured features accordingly to agreements with different ISPs.
 As an example, the SoC supports USB and SD card interfaces, but no socket is present.
-The SoC also exposes a JTAG interface (that probably corresponds to the pins just by the * WiFi antenna* label), but they were not explored since UART worked.
+The SoC also exposes a JTAG interface (that probably corresponds to the pins just by the *WiFi antenna* label), but this was not explored since UART worked.

 ## Admin Interface